-Revenue recognition and measurement of acquired portfolios and other long-term receivables from investments
+Revenue recognition and measurement of acquired portfolios

-Distressed asset portfolios and other long-term receivables from investments are financial instruments that are accounted for under IFRS 9 and are measured at amortized cost using the effective interest rate method ("EIR").
-The effective interest rate method is a method of calculating the amortized cost of a distressed asset portfolio/receivable and of allocating interest income over the expressed life of the portfolio/receivable; the allocated interest income is recorded within revenue on invested assets, in the financial statements.
+Distressed asset portfolios are financial instruments that are accounted for under IFRS 9 and are measured at amortized cost using the effective interest rate method ("EIR").
+The effective interest rate method is a method of calculating the amortized cost of a distressed asset portfolio and of allocating interest income over the expressed life of the portfolio; the allocated interest income is recorded within revenue on invested assets, in the financial statements.

-The EIR is the rate that discounts estimated future purchased portfolio cash receipts through the expected life of the purchased portfolio/receivable.
+The EIR is the rate that discounts estimated future purchased portfolio cash receipts through the expected life of the purchased portfolio.
 The EIR is determined at the time of purchase of the portfolio.
 The estimation of cash flow forecasts is a key estimation uncertainty fundamental within this critical accounting policy.

-If the fair value of the investment at the acquisition date exceeds the purchase price, as in some cases DDM owns the economic benefit of net collections from the cut-off date, the difference results in a "gain on bargain purchase" in the income statement within the line "net collections".
+If the fair value of the investment at the acquisition date exceeds the purchase price, as in some cases DDM owns the economic benefit of net collections from the cut-off date, the difference results in a "gain on bargain purchase" in the income statement within the line "interest income on invested assets".
 The gain on bargain purchase relates to the fair value measurement of the investment (purchase price allocation).
 If the acquisition is settled on a net basis this results in an impact to the "other items not affecting cash" line in the cash flow statement, as the economic benefit is offset against the cash purchase price.